Kim Cameron (musician): Billboard success

 Cameron secured placement for three months on American Airlines's inflight entertainment.
 With one of her songs written about a military man she met on a plane, she became known within the American military community, and her songs were granted airtime on Great Americans, Hooah Radio, Mil Bloggers, VA News and the Pentagon Channel.

 Cameron signed a short one-year contract with Realize Records.
-She released her second album Turning Point in 2010 using both Marco Delmar and Robert Jazayeri as producers.
+She released her second album, Turning Point, in 2010 using both Marco Delmar and Robert Jazayeri as producers.
 The album had some charting success on adult album alternative and College Music Journal radio stations.
 She self-financed her first tour, which took her through 20 states in 2010.
 She received a not-so-favorable article in Smart Money, but later garnered positive performance reviews from music trade publications.

 In November 2010, she terminated her relationship with Realize Records and continued to self-publish her original songs.
-She released her first from her upcoming third album ‘The Blond Side’in September 2010, called 'Sexy Smile'.
+She released "Sexy Smile", the first single from her third album, The Blond Side, in September 2010.
 This was Cameron's first foray into commercial radio, and she hit No. 103 on Mediabase in November, staying on the charts for seven weeks.
-In November 2010, she released her first Christmas original 'My Memories of Christmas' which was aired by 30 Top 40 commercial stations in the first week.
+In November 2010, she released her first Christmas original song, "My Memories of Christmas", which was aired by 30 Top 40 commercial stations in the first week.